 Rosedale is a Toronto neighbourhood and one of Toronto’s oldest suburbs.
+Our Rosedale crime report will help you understand the rates of property crime in this neighbourhood.
 Many residential homes are located in Rosedale and the neighbourhood has approximately 8,000 residents.
 The neighbourhood’s boundaries consist of Bloor Street in the south, Yonge Street in the west, Bayview Avenue in the east and CPR Railway tracks in the north.
 This makes it one of Toronto’s most centrally-located neighbourhoods.
 It is serviced by Rosedale Station on the Yonge Subway line as well as nearby Summerhill Station.

 Rosedale is built among three ravines, which means that many roads are smaller and more winding than typical Toronto roads.
 This leads to a decrease in vehicle traffic in the neighbourhood.
 As a result, Rosedale is quite secluded from the rest of Toronto despite its location.

 While this means that the neighbourhood is relatively quiet, it also means that the amount of crime against property is relatively high.

 SafeTech’s Rosedale Crime Report

 Our Rosedale Crime Report aims to provide important information about crime in Rosedale.
 The rate of crimes against property per 1,000 living and working in Rosedale is 36.15.
 The number of break and enters per 1,000 people is 6.697.
 Most of the crime in Rosedale is theft, vandalism and robberies.
 These are the kinds of crime that unfortunately affect quiet, well-off residential neighbourhoods.
 Criminals use the fact that the areas are secluded and calm to scout potential targets and commit crimes in areas where they will not be noticed.
 Fortunately, many of these crimes can be prevented by effective alarm systems and security cameras.